RileyPoirier23/TattooAPP/README.md

 );

 -- RLS Policies for Admins
+DROP POLICY IF EXISTS "Admins can manage all profiles" ON profiles;
 CREATE POLICY "Admins can manage all profiles" ON profiles FOR ALL USING ((SELECT role FROM profiles WHERE id = auth.uid()) = 'admin');

+DROP POLICY IF EXISTS "Admins can manage all shops" ON shops;
 CREATE POLICY "Admins can manage all shops" ON shops FOR ALL USING ((SELECT role FROM profiles WHERE id = auth.uid()) = 'admin');
 ```

 #### Storage Setup